Enumeration Algorithms for Conjunctive Queries with Projection: Star Queries

 It is instructive now to compare the \changes{worst-case} delay guarantee obtained by Theorem~\ref{thm:basic:three} for $\qstar{k}(D)$ with Theorem~\ref{thm:star:delay}. {Suppose that we want to achieve delay $\delta = O(|D|^{1-\epsilon})$ for some $\epsilon \in [0, (\log_{|D|} |\tOUT_{\Join}| -1) / (k-1)]$.
 Theorem~\ref{thm:basic:three} tells us that this requires $O(|D|^{1+\epsilon(k-1)})$ preprocessing time.
 Then, it holds that:

 In other words, either we have enough preprocessing time to materialize the output and achieve constant delay, or we can achieve the desirable delay with linear preprocessing time.

 Figure~\ref{fig:plots:one}, ~\ref{subfig:four} and ~\ref{subfig:three} show the existing and new tradeoff results.
 Figure~\ref{fig:plots:one} shows the tradeoff curve obtained from Theorem~\ref{thm:basic:three} by adding $|\tOUT_{\Join}|$ as a third dimension, and adding the optimization for constant delay when $T_p \geq O(|\tOUT_{\Join}|)$.
 Figure~\ref{subfig:four} shows the tradeoff obtained from our result, while Figure~\ref{subfig:three} shows other existing results for a fixed value of $|\tOUT_{\Join}|$.
 For a fixed value of $|\tOUT_{\Join}|$, the delay guarantee does not change in Figure~\ref{subfig:four} as we increase $T_p$ from $|D|$ to $|\tOUT_{\Join}|$.
-It remains an open question to further decrease the delay if we allow more preprocessing time.
-Such an algorithm would correspond to a curve connecting the red point({ $\bullet$}) and the green triangle(\tikz{\node[draw=olive,fill=olive,isosceles triangle,isosceles triangle stretches,shape border rotate=90,minimum width=0.2cm,minimum height=0.2cm,inner sep=0pt] at (0,0) {};}) in Figure~\ref{subfig:three}.
+It remains an open question to decrease the delay further if we allow more preprocessing time.
+Such an algorithm would correspond to a curve connecting the red point({ $\bullet$}) and the green diamond(\tikz{\node[draw=green,fill=green,diamond,shape border rotate=90,minimum width=0.2cm,minimum height=0.2cm,inner sep=0pt] at (0,0) {};}) in Figure~\ref{subfig:three}.
 Our results thus imply that, depending on $|\tOUT_{\Join}|$, one must choose a different algorithm to achieve the optimal tradeoff between preprocessing time and delay.
 Since $|\tOUT_{\Join}|$ can be computed in linear time (using a simple adaptation of Yannakakis algorithm~\cite{yannakakis1981algorithms, pagh2006scalable}), this can be done without affecting the preprocessing bounds}.